van-richard/CodingNotes/notebooks/QuickStart/StructureFiles.md

 <span style="font-size:1.5em;">**Viewing the Contents of `1AKI.pdb`**</span>

 This should be in your `~/Downloads/` directory.
-Using your terminal, change directories into this directory with `cd`, and then use `less` to view the file.
+Using your terminal, change directories into this directory with {term}`cd`, and then use {term}`less` to view the file.
 Example on MacOS:

 ```bash
 pwd             # Print the current working directory to see where you are